microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 ### B. Kerlink

-Although Kerlink products are mostly used as [LoRaWAN Gateways](/docs/2/technical/lorawan/lorawan-gateways) for your devices to communicate with Microshare platform, the Kerlink Wave serves as an anchor between your LoRaWAN device using WiFi and BLE to further secure and assess your IoT solution.
+Although Kerlink products are mostly used as [LoRaWAN Gateways](/docs/2/technical/lorawan/lorawan-gateways) for your devices to communicate with Microshare® platform, the Kerlink Wave serves as an anchor between your LoRaWAN device using WiFi and BLE to further secure and assess your IoT solution.

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Kerlink_Wave.png" height="250" width="250" description="Kerlink" %}